kahopkin/companycommunicatorwiki/Known-limitations.md

 Unless your bot is whitelisted for higher limits, the bot's attempt at sending a message will get throttled at 8,000 messages every 30 minutes (rolling window).
 If you exceed this limit, you will see messages in the throttled state.

-## No retries
+## Retries

-If your message is throttled, there is no retry.
-There is also no way for the creator to explicitly retry sending a failed message.

-We intend to add the ability to retry failed messages in the next version of the template.
+If your message is throttled, the app will try to send the messages again.
+Therefore, enabling the eventual delivery of the messages.
+For example, if the app is sending 15K messages, it should take a maximum of an hour or so to deliver.

 ## App installation is required